jerry100chan/learngit/readme.txt

-git is beautiful and useful to me git add commit creating a new branch is quick.
+git is beautiful and useful to me git add commit creating a new branch is quic and simple.